 Home Style Dining By The River – Review of Imm Restaurant at Chann, Bangkok Noi

 Over the Songkran holiday, we were lucky enough to try some fantastic home style cooking at a new riverside restaurant in Bangkok Noi.
-The restaurant’s name is Imm, which of course, translates to ‘full’ in Thai and that is exactly how we ended up leaving – absolutely stuffed!
+The restaurant’s name is Imm, which of course, translates to ‘full’ in Thai and that is precisely how we ended up leaving – absolutely stuffed!

-It’s a really lovely space, with all the common areas and rooms made from teak – some of the rooms are actually partially renovated old houses and are impeccably clean and modern whilst retaining a traditional Thai feel.
+It’s a charming space, with all the communal areas and rooms made from teak – some of the rooms are partially renovated old houses and are impeccably clean and modern while retaining a traditional Thai feel.

 We ordered a few dishes on Apple’s recommendations then had a little wander around the outside terrace on the waterfront while we waited for them to arrive.

 The food all came at pretty much the same time.
-We had 5 dishes in total, the first of which I tried was a Thai sausage that we were told is native to Chanthaburi.
+We had five dishes in total, the first of which I tried was a Thai sausage that I’m told is native to Chanthaburi.
 It looked like sai ua – the famous northern Thai sausage from Chiang Mai but tasted completely different.
 This sausage is made from juicy, fatty pork mixed with toasted rice powder and seasoned with whole green peppercorns, which added a nice touch of heat.
 We were off to a good start!

 We then moved onto The yellow curry with pork tendons, served with roti and ajad (cucumber and chilli salad).
-The curry sauce was thick and creamy with plenty of flavour and the roti was perfect for dipping.
+The curry sauce was thick and creamy with plenty of character, and the roti was perfect for dipping.
 If you’re not a fan of ligaments like me, though, I would recommend asking for this one with chicken.

-To finish, we had my favourite dessert of all time – Coconut ice cream.
+To finish, we had my favourite Thai dessert of all time – Coconut ice cream.
 I know it’s not the most glamorous of sweets but what can I say?
 It was a little icy as if it hadn’t been churned.
 Although that sounds bad, it kind of added to the homemade feel, so you know it’s not processed, and it turned it into a sort of coconut sorbet.
 All in all, not bad.
 And, I loved the little coconut jelly and peanut topping.

-Here are the directions:
+Here are the directions to Chann: